Institute for Advanced Study of Human Sexuality: History

 All of this effort was part of the process that resulted in the founding of the Institute for Advanced Study of Human Sexuality (IASHS).
 Ted McIlvenna (1932-2018), became co-founder, owner, and president of the institute.

 The institute was to be integral to the development of humanistic sexology, emphasizing experiential techniques and sexual pleasure over positivist empiricism.
 The culture of casual as well as clinical nudity and the inclusion of various bodywork and erotic massage techniques led to the institute being nicknamed "Hot Tub University" or "F**k U" by some critics.
 The inclusion of Reichian therapy and other scientifically unfounded techniques also led to criticism.

-The institution was not accredited, but it was approved by the California Bureau for Private Postsecondary Education (BPPE), In July 2014, the BPPE sent a Notice to Comply to IASHS regarding several violations.
-In early 2016, the California Bureau for Private Postsecondary Education sent a Citation: Assessment of Fine and Order of Abatement to IASHS, for seven violations.
+The institution was never accredited, but it was approved from 2010 until shortly before its closure by the California Bureau for Private Postsecondary Education (BPPE), meaning that IASHS was not a fraudulent diploma mill.
+In July 2014, the BPPE sent a Notice to Comply to IASHS regarding several violations, for problems such as failing to properly disclose the full cost, providing outdated and incomplete information about courses and instructors, and not telling prospective students that the school was unaccredited.
+In early 2016, the California Bureau for Private Postsecondary Education fined IASHS for of these seven violations.
 After two months IASHS was required by CA SB1247 to seek and obtain accreditation.
 Two years later, the institute closed.

+In 2015, BPPE issued a fine and Order of Abatement to IASHS.
+In 2016, the BPPE (1) issued a second fine and Order of Abatement to IASHS and (2) the BPPE declined to renew the approval of IASHS to grant degrees and certificates.